 Mark your utensils

-If you know a guest has a certain allergy or condition that could be triggered by cross-contamination, marking utensils to match their according bowl is a great way to let everyone enjoy the dish without worrying that its utensil has been dipped in a big bowl of what s/he is allergic to.
+If you know a guest has a certain allergy or condition that could be triggered by cross-contamination, marking utensils to match their corresponding bowl is a great way to let everyone enjoy the dish without worrying that its utensil has been dipped in a big bowl of what s/he is allergic to.

 In the case of my rehearsal dinner, we plan on having several side dishes, some of which contain gluten.
 I obviously will steer clear of these dishes, but in order to avoid being an accidentally sick bride, we will use colored and patterned washi tape to let our guests know that each utensil must be used with its according dish and not used anywhere else.
 These fun labels are a clear and fun way to keep things safe for all of your guests.